-The midterms each account for 15% of your final course grade.
-To accommodate students for having occasional bad days, your lowest midterm exam score will be replaced by your final exam score (provided that your final exam score is higher).
+To accommodate students for having occasional bad days, the weighting of the midterms will be distributed as follows: 10% for your lowest midterm score, 15% for your middle midterm score, and 20% for your highest midterm score.
 In the highly unlikely event that the university cancels the final exam, the weighting will remain 65% for exams (the three midterms) and the weighting for the remaining 35% of the course will remain as stated above.
-In the highly unlikely event that a midterm is canceled, the two remaining midterms will count for 45%.
+In the highly unlikely event that a midterm is cancelled, the two remaining midterms will count for 45%.

 Mathematics Academic Resource Center: You may seek assistance with your math questions in the Mathematics Academic Resource Center in Math 175.
 This is a great place to meet other students in the course and work together.
 You may request help from any lab tutor.
 Show up prepared, with your textbook and class materials.
 When you ask a question, begin with a clear statement of the problem, what you have already tried, and why you think it should have worked.
 The Center opens the first week of classes and runs through the last week of classes.
 The Center is open roughly during business hours and also several evenings a week.
 Check the schedule posted outside the room.